Taysom Hill Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- In nine matchups against the Falcons, Hill averaged 57.2 passing yards per game, 144.3 yards below his over/under for Sunday.
+- Hill averages 57.2 passing yards per game in nine matchups against the Falcons, 154.3 fewer yards his over/under in Sunday's game.

-- In his only game with a TD pass against the Falcons over those contests, Hill threw multiple touchdown passes.
+- Hill threw multiple touchdown passes once over those outings against the Falcons, and it was his only game with a TD pass against them.

-- The 245.4 yards per game the Falcons are giving up through the air makes them the NFL's 16th-ranked pass defense.

-- The Falcons have allowed 28 touchdowns through the air (1.8 per game).
-They are 24th in the NFL in that category.
+- The Falcons' defense is 24th in the league, conceding 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Panthers, Hill completed 60.7% of his pass attempts for 222 yards, while tossing one touchdown.
+- In last week's matchup with the Panthers, Hill completed 60.7% of his passes for 222 yards, while throwing one touchdown.

-- Hill has 376 passing yards (125.3 ypg), completing 54.5% of his passes and tossing one touchdown pass and zero interceptions over his last three games.
+- Hill has thrown for 376 yards (125.3 ypg) on 30-of-55 passing with one touchdown and zero interceptions over his last three games.

 Hill's New Orleans Teammates